ahmedEid1/Django-eBay-like-e-commerce/README.md

-- create the watchList :
-    - it is a cart so look for the cart built in the book
 ## My Tasks
 - Django Admin Interface:
   - Via the Django admin interface, a site administrator should be able to view, add, edit, and delete any listings, comments, and bids made on the site.